 St. John’s Cemetery, Parramatta never ceases to surprise the avid researcher…

-Over the past couple of months, our volunteer research assistant Suzannah Gaulke has been busy transcribing and compiling lists of Female Factory women and children who died in the Factory and were buried in the parish of St. John’s.
+Over the past couple of months, our volunteer research assistant Suzannah Gaulke has been busy helping with the task of transcribing burial entries for lists of Female Factory women and children who died in the Factory and were buried in the parish of St. John’s.

 Having solved the mystery of the surname, I added his full name “Nathaniel Lovell” to the list, feeling that the little fellow finally had a digital memorial now, if not one of stone, and assumed that would be the end of it.
 Indeed, Nathaniel Lovell’s name had been one of hundreds I looked at and edited that night.
 I subsequently worked on completely unrelated historical research for my PhD thesis over the next couple of days, pushing the little boy’s name further and further from my mind.

 Just three days later, though, I happened to be on a city-bound train scrolling through my Twitter feed (which, ordinarily, I have no time to do) and near the very top of my feed was the following tweet: